Wolfy64/GatsbyJS-Portfolio/src/pages/resume.md

 ## Hobbies
 ---
-I am passionate about traveling and discovering new exciting sports (surfing, snowboarding, Krav Maga and hiking).
+I am passionate about traveling and discovering new exciting sports (Surfing, Snowboarding, Krav Maga and hiking).